Chadian constitution of 2018

 The Constitution of the Republic of Chad (Constitution de la République du Tchad) is the supreme law of Chad.
-Chad's eighth constitution since independence from France, it was adopted on 4 May 2018.
+It was Chad's eighth constitution since independence from France in 1960, it was adopted on 4 May 2018 and replaced the 1996 Constitution.

-The text establishes the Fourth Republic within the framework of a presidential regime, abolishing the post of Prime Minister.
-It replaces the 1996 Constitution.
+The text establishes the Fifth Republic within the framework of a full presidential republic, abolishing the post of Prime Minister, and increasing the presidential term from five years to six, effectively extending President Idriss Déby's 28 year rule.
+In 2021, after Idriss Déby was killed, the newly formed military junta the Transitional Military Council, led by Idriss' son, Mahamat.
+The text was eventually replaced by the 2023 Constitution following a 2023 constitutional referendum held in December of that year.

 2021 suspension

 In April 2021, the Transitional Military Council suspended the Constitution.
 In its place, it issued a charter, which granted General Mahamat Déby the powers of the Presidency as interim president and named him head of the armed forces.